 On Power, Profit, and the Architecture of Displacement

-How modernist ideals, speculative development, and urban design intersect to shape who the city serves — and who it excludes.
-Drawing on architecture, literature, and urban theory, it explores the gap between beauty and belonging in an increasingly commodified landscape.
+How modernist ideals, speculative development, and urban design shape who the city serves — and who it excludes.
+Draws on architecture, literature, and urban theory to examine the gap between beauty and belonging in an increasingly commodified landscape.

 What happens when place-making becomes a tool of erasure?